santisbon/static-site/README.md

 # [Amazon CloudFront Secure Static Website](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/getting-started-secure-static-website-cloudformation-template.html)

+Review the documentation on the AWS link above.
+Then follow the instructions on this README to deploy the solution.

 ## CloudFront Response Header Policy
 In `templates/cloudfront-site.yaml` edit the Content Security Policy for the response headers for the CloudFront distribution, if needed.
 Examples shown in this fork:
 - Your app needs to load a script from a CDN on a different domain.